The Roller Coaster of Oil Prices

 The impact of COVID-19 on oil prices

 The COVID-19 pandemic dramatically impacted oil prices.
-Shutdowns caused demand to plunge and prices to drop, but as economies reopened, demand increased and prices rose again.
-This relationship between supply and demand is a fundamental driver of oil price changes.
+Shutdowns caused demand destruction, in which the demand plunged and nearly disappeared, causing oil prices to drop.
+However, as economies reopened, demand increased, and prices rose again.
+This relationship between supply and demand is a fundamental driver of oil price changes, and in the midst of the COVID-19 pandemic and global shutdowns, these prices fluctuated intensely.

 Production costs